Mycel-Lang/mon-core/docs/mon_cookbook.md

 ## Recipe 3: Modular Data with Imports

 You can split your MON configurations across multiple files.
+All `import` statements must appear at the top of the file, before the opening `{` of the root object.

 **Ingredients:**
 *   `import * as ... from "path"`: The safest way to import.